adyasha-12/InviScan/README.md

 # Inviscan 🔍

-Inviscan is a web-based application designed to provide efficient and interactive functionality using modern web technologies.
-The project is built with a fast frontend setup and integrates backend services for smooth performance.
+InviScan is a web application designed to provide intelligent scanning and interpretation of invitation data.
+The system combines modern frontend technologies with a scalable backend and advanced AI capabilities to deliver efficient and accurate results.

 ---